 - Porcelain crowns – very natural looking; stronger than ceramic crowns

 Dental Crown Procedure

 The first step in the process is to complete dental repairs to the affected tooth if required.
 We have to make sure decay does not continue to break down a tooth underneath the crown.
 Once any decay or damage is treated, an impression of your teeth and gums is made and sent to the lab for crown fabrication.

 A Little Extra Caution Will Keep Your Crown Protected

-We prepare your tooth by reducing it to the crown can fit properly in your mouth.
+We prepare your tooth by reducing it so the crown that can fit properly in your mouth.
 We then fit a temporary crown over the tooth until the permanent one is ready.
 On the second visit, we remove the temporary crown and cement the permanent one onto the tooth.
 Keep in mind that maintenance of crowns is not much different than normal dental care, although you should be a little more cautious than usual.
-To prevent damage or fracturing, you should avoid chewing hard foods, ice or other hard items.
+To prevent damage or fracturing, you should avoid chewing hard foods, ice, or other hard items.
 Grinding will also affect the integrity of the crown.